Canon 1Ds vs Panasonic FZ1000

 It is notable that the FZ1000 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 1Ds does not provide wifi capability.

 Studio photographers will appreciate that the Canon 1Ds (unlike the FZ1000) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 1Ds and the FZ1000 have been discontinued, but can regularly be found used on eBay.
+Both the 1Ds and the FZ1000 have been discontinued, but can regularly be found used on ebay.
 The 1Ds was replaced by the Canon 1Ds Mark II, while the FZ1000 was followed by the Panasonic FZ2500.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 1Ds Manual (free pdf) or the online Panasonic FZ1000 Manual.
+Further information on the features and operation of the 1Ds and FZ1000 can be found, respectively, in the Canon 1Ds Manual (free pdf) or the online Panasonic FZ1000 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon 1Ds and the Panasonic FZ1000?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Canon EOS-1Ds: